YosefLab/Compass/docs/quickstart.rst

 of Compass where there are several .csv files which include information on the reactions in Recon2.

 .. note::
-    While Compass is running, it will store partial results for each sample in the _tmp directory/ (or the directory following --temp-dir)
+    While Compass is running, it will store partial results for each sample in the _tmp directory (or the directory following --temp-dir)

 Postprocessing